It is important to focus on your career goals during your job search because goals will help you stay on track to reach your desired results.

 It depends on your priorities and your non-negotiables.

-If your priority is making money for your family’s needs, you may not have any non-negotiables at this point.
+If your priority is making money to meet your family’s needs, you may not have any non-negotiables at this point.
 You may only focus on producing income.

 Here is food for thought to help you make the best decisions for you and your family: